-IoT: Where We’re At & Where We’re Going
+IoT: Where We’re At and Where We’re Going

 To be a specialist and admit that you can’t keep abreast of the developments occurring in your specific area may seem an absurd statement.
 Yet with the Internet of Things (IoT) this is absolutely the case, and anybody that says otherwise is not being straight with you.

 The reason for this is that IoT is not a single technology or a single market; it’s a domain within which multiple powerful and rapidly moving digital technologies (cloud, virtualization, mobile broadband, semiconductor, artificial intelligence, computer vision, augmented reality and blockchain, to name a few) are interacting with traditional physical markets (mining, manufacturing and logistics) and consumer lives (smart homes, connected cars and smart cities), and transforming entire value chains and business models.